FPL Insulation Rebates 2026 — How Naples & Fort Myers Homeowners Save

 "FPL Preferred Contractor" isn't a marketing designation a company can give itself.
 It's a program administered by Florida Power & Light that requires contractors to meet specific qualifications and standards.

-Rebate Access — Only FPL Preferred Contractors can facilitate the rebate process on behalf of homeowners.
-If you hire a contractor who isn't in the program, you may need to navigate the rebate process entirely on your own.
+Only FPL Preferred Contractors can facilitate the rebate process on behalf of homeowners.
+Non-preferred contractors require you to navigate the rebate process entirely on your own.

 How to Qualify for FPL Insulation Rebates